RoraRaptor/NTNU-IDATT1001/Java Cheat Sheets/Syntax.md

 --b; // 0
 ```

 The difference between the pre- and postfix versions of these operators are the order in which they work on variables in an expression.
 The prefix form will increment/decrement first and then evaluate the expression, while the postfix form will evaluate the expression first and then increment the variable.
+This can be confusing and error-prone, and you should therefore avoid using these operators inside an expression.

 ```java
 int m = 7;